ABB CEO does not rule out job cuts as company tackles coronavirus

-ZURICH, April 28 (Reuters) - ABB could cut jobs as the Swiss engineering company adjusts its cost structure to deal with the economic downturn triggered by coronavirus, Chief Executive Bjorn Rosengren said on Tuesday.
+ZURICH (Reuters) - ABB (ABBN.S) could cut jobs as the Swiss engineering company adjusts its cost structure to deal with the economic downturn triggered by coronavirus, Chief Executive Bjorn Rosengren said on Tuesday.

 “We are not ruling anything out on this,” Rosengren told reporters.
 “Our job is to make sure our businesses around the world are managing the demand from our customers ...but also have the right cost structure in relation to the demand.”